AgenticHealthAI/Awesome-Agentic-AI-for-Healthcare/README.md

 # Acknowledgement

 This awesome list is maintained by a collaborative team from the University of Notre Dame, Johns Hopkins University, and Emory University.
-The authors are Gelei Xu*, Xueyang Li*, Yixiong Chen*, Yuying Duan*, Shuqing Wu*, Alexander Yu*, Ching-Hao Chiu*, Juntong Ni*, Ningzhi Tang, Toby Jia-Jun Li, Alan Yuille, Wei Jin, and Yiyu Shi (* equal contribution).
+The authors of the survey paper are Gelei Xu*, Xueyang Li*, Yixiong Chen*, Yuying Duan*, Shuqing Wu*, Alexander Yu*, Ching-Hao Chiu*, Juntong Ni*, Ningzhi Tang, Toby Jia-Jun Li, Alan Yuille, Wei Jin, and Yiyu Shi (* equal contribution).